 At the Gulen Institute, our research agenda seeks to explore the role civil society plays in facilitating positive social change.
 This goal is accomplished through a variety of research programs.

-The Youth Platform is an international essay contest organized annually by the Gulen Institute.
+The Youth Platform is an annual international essay contest.
 High school students from any country are prompted to discuss potential solutions to global challenges.
+Program Chair is Prof. Thomas Gage from Humboldt State University in Arcata.

 Gulen Institute publications are categorized as Analyses, Research Papers, Event Reports and Books like So That Others May Live: A Fethullah Gulen Reader and A Dialogue of Civilizations by Jill Carroll.